 What training will I be given?

 Our foster carers provide great feedback on our training.
 We invest in our foster carers and so ensure that we are flexible and innovative in the delivery of our training.
-Mostly, our face- to-face training is held at our Whitstable office and sometimes at the Caldecott Foundation’s headquarters in Ashford.
+Mostly, our face- to-face training is held at our office in Ashford which we share with The Caldecott Foundation.

 What happens if a placement isn’t working out?